The 21 stages of a narcissist relationship with an empath takes you right through the full cycle of abuse, from start to finish.

 What the empath doesn’t understand is that the narcissist is never satisfied.
 They think that if they just love a little harder and give a little more, then they’ll finally be enough for the narcissist.

 The continuously shifting goalposts keep the empath running on an endless treadmill, trying to constantly be more and do more for the narcissist.
 All of this feeds the narcissist’s ego as it makes them feel incredibly powerful and important.

 However, the narcissist’s need for attention and energy can never truly be satiated.

 When the narcissist severed the connection with their True Self, they were left with an empty black void, deep inside themselves.
 That gaping hole is the result of their choice to disown their wounding, which now causes huge feelings of self-loathing, disgust and unworthiness.

 The only way for the narcissist to alleviate that pain was to put their ego in charge.
-In order for the ego to protect the narcissist from the truth (that they are a flawed human being), it created a delusional reality.
+In order for the ego to protect the narcissist from the truth (that they are a flawed human being), it creates a delusional reality.
 In this reality, the narcissist believes that they truly are superior, amazing and perfect.

-The problem is, for their illusion to exist, they need it to be constantly validated from the outside world.
+The problem is, for their illusion to exist, they need it to be constantly validated by the outside world.
 This validation comes in the form of attention (good and bad), which they endlessly seek from other people.